What is the Dark Web?

 Luckily the next steps are easy.
 Astute Technology Management has partnered with ID Agent, the world’s leading Dark Web monitoring platform.
 Their award winning platform combines human and sophisticated Dark Web intelligence with search capabilities to identify, analyze and proactively monitor for an organizations compromised or stolen employee and customer data.
 Monitoring and discovery of compromised data mean businesses can act before the damage occurs.
 For our Managed IT Services clients we can take care of password hygiene and user information for you.
 It’s as easy as that.

-Astute Technology Management services small to medium sized companies in the central Ohio area.
-Cities include Dublin, Powell, Worthington, Westerville, New Albany, Gahanna, Reynoldsburg, Canal Winchester, Lancaster, Grove City, Hilliard, Upper Arlington and Columbus.
+Astute Technology Management services small to medium sized companies in the central Ohio (Columbus) and southern Ohio (Cincinnati) areas.
+Cities include Dublin, Powell, Worthington, Westerville, New Albany, Gahanna, Reynoldsburg, Canal Winchester, Lancaster, Grove City, Hilliard, Upper Arlington, Columbus, Mason, Madeira, Montgomery, Blue Ash, Beckett Ridge, Mariemont, Indian Hill, Oakley, Stetson Square and Hyde Park.